-A summer full of sunshine is around the corner!
-As San Diego beach crowds get a little crazy—why not mix up your water playtime?
-Keep the crew cool at these local water parks and splash pads where both little and big kids can soak up the fun doing everything from toddling in puddles to racing down wild water slides!
+It may be autumn, but temps are still sizzling in sunny San Diego.
+Looking for some water playtime?
+Keep the kids cool at these local water parks and splash pads where they can soak up the fun doing everything from toddling in puddles to racing down wild water slides!
 Read on for where to go make a splash!

 Tierrasanta Pool and Play Area

 This local pool is a great neighborhood option for families and it has water fun for all ages.
 Younger kids like to crawl and toddle around in the shallow kiddie area with (less than) a foot deep of water.
 Bigger kids will love going up and down the tunnel slide.
 Even more, for those who pass the swim test, the main pool (deep end) slide is a hot spot.
 You'll also find a changing room and bathrooms here.

 Insider's Tip: If you get to the park early, the littles can burn energy at the playground.

 Cost: $4/adult; $2/child

 Note: Pool is closed Oct.
 15-Dec.
 2nd.

 Ride the waves at this waterpark in Vista.
 Whether your little swimmer likes to float along the lazy river, ride the wave machine or plunge down the Riptide Slide, they're sure to have fun.
 Even more, you'll find a kiddie spray area and a large pool.
 Also, if you need refuge from the sun, score a cabana day rental.
 Further, the mermaid class and day camps keep kiddos busy.
 Also, good to know, you'll find restrooms with showers and a changing area to wash off and get dry before you head home.